Harvesting and analyzing data about your sales process helps you to understand where you’re succeeding and the bottlenecks slowing you down.

 How does sales data contribute to the sales forecast?

 By looking at your sales data, you’ll be able to determine a percentage chance of how likely a lead is to convert to a won deal.

 You can work this out by seeing how many leads enter your sales funnel and how many convert to customers at the end of it.

-By dividing 100 by the number of leads and then multiplying by the number of new customers, you can work out the chance of each new lead becoming a successful deal.
+By dividing the number of leads by 100 and then multiplying that result by the number of new customers, you can work out the chance of each new lead becoming a successful deal.
 You can then predict how many deals your team will win based on how many new leads you acquire.

 This is the beginning of your sales forecast.

 Over time, as you continue to make sales forecasts, you’ll begin to build up historical data you can draw from to refine your forecast.
 You can also take into account seasonal changes, for example, that will lead to more accurate forecasts in future.